Egeeio/egee-xyz/distrodelves.md

 layout: page
 ---

-The original Operating System & Linux Distro review series on [YouTube](https://www.youtube.com/playlist?list=PLTGHiAlif1EhnNQozcSwu2ZSt7oDWaX0J)!
+_The original Operating System & Linux Distro review series on [YouTube](https://www.youtube.com/playlist?list=PLTGHiAlif1EhnNQozcSwu2ZSt7oDWaX0J)!_

 Despite the name, the series intends to cover *all* Operating Systems.
 Or, as the Linux community likes to call them, **Distributions**!

 ### What's the point?
 Because operating systems are fun! *(seriously)*

-Each episode looks at a different operating system and quickly examines the basics of an OS from an average user's perspective.
+Each episode looks at a different operating system and quickly examines the basics from an average user's perspective.

 A regular episode usually has these segments:

 - Install
 - Desktop & Apps
+- Network & Sharing
 - Devices + Media
-- Network & Sharing
 - Gaming (legacy)
 - Summary

-Episodes are meant to be informative *and* entertaining!
+Episodes are written to be informative *and* entertaining!

 ### Hardware
 Most episodes are recorded on physical hardware!

-The Distro Delves PC changes based on the season and what the *theme* is:
+The "Distro Delves PC" changes based on the season and what the *theme* is:

 | Season      | CPU | GPU | RAM | SSD| Theme |
 | ----------- |